 Throughout the week, build your personalized AI strategy and use case definitions.

-AI tutor trained on course content provides personalized guidance as you apply each day's learning to your organizational context.
-Culminates in peer presentations with faculty and cohort feedback.
+Our AI tutor will provide personalized guidance as you apply each day's learning to your organizational context.
+Group work and optional evening labs allow for peer review and cohort feedback.

 Whipple V. N. Jones Professor of Statistics at Harvard University & Editor-in-Chief, Harvard Data Science Review